wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         }
         ```

-4. Use the `flowConfirmationCode` recieved in the previous response as the `confirmationCode` in this request to verify the password reset.
+4. Use the `confirmationCode` to verify the password reset.

     !!! note "OTP parameter"
         - It is required to add the OTP parameter to the request if you are using OTP based recovery.